How To Calculate Investor Cash Flow Before Taxes (CFBT)

 Cash flow is the big draw, but it's only one of several great benefits available to rental property investors.
 There are more people every year converting some of their other asset classes, like stocks and bonds, to real estate.
-Mostly they're into rental property, and mostly single family homes.
-It's natural, as they have experience in single family homes; they live in one.
+Mostly they're into the rental property, and mostly single-family homes.
+It's natural, as they have experience in single-family homes; they live in one.

 This results in a few thousand dollars in deduction every year, but you never actually spend that money.
 So, it's like Uncle Sam is putting money into your pockets.
 Always consult an accountant though.
 If you sell the property later you may have to give back some of this as recaptured depreciation expense.

 The rental property also is generally less risky than stocks.
 Though bonds can be less risky, they also normally have far lower yields.
 The return on investment, ROI, is much better with a rental property.